-Writer-director Zoe Lister-Jones’s sophomore directorial venture takes the audience back to the world of ‘The Craft’, where socially outcast teenagers become powerful witches and start influencing the lives of those around them.
+Writer-director Zoe Lister-Jones’s sophomore directorial venture takes the audience back to the world of ‘The Craft,’ where socially outcast teenagers become powerful witches and start influencing the lives of those around them.
 When the original film came out in 1996, it received mixed reviews, although it was a modest box-office hit.
 Since then, however, the film has achieved cult status due to its imaginative exploration of gothic horror as a genre, sensitive representation of various social issues, and remarkable performances by all members of the main cast.
-Except for in the title, ‘The Craft: Legacy’ doesn’t expose its obvious connection to the original movie until very late in its runtime.
+Except for the title, ‘The Craft: Legacy’ doesn’t expose its obvious connection to the original movie until very late in its runtime.
 Interestingly, this risky creative decision seems to work in its favor and gives the film an individual identity of its own.
 SPOILERS AHEAD.

 The Craft: Legacy Plot Summary

 At school, Lily has a traumatic experience after she has her period during a class.
 Her classmates, Frankie (Gideon Adlon), Tabby (Lovie Simone), and Lourdes (Zoey Luna) come to her rescue, and they become fast friends.
 After seeing an occult pendant on Lily’s necklace, the girls realize that she is meant to be their coven’s fourth member, whom they have been seeking for a long time.
 When Lily joins them, their circle becomes complete.
 They gain some incredible abilities, from stopping time to telepathically communicating with each other.
-They even put a hex on Timmy Andrews (Nicholas Galitzine), the boy who bullied Lily on her first day at school, and transforms him from a cruel jock into a kind and understanding ally who listens to Princess Nokia and reads Janet Mock.
+They even put a hex on Timmy Andrews (Nicholas Galitzine), the boy who bullied Lily on her first day at school, and transform him from a cruel jock into a kind and understanding ally who listens to Princess Nokia and reads Janet Mock.

 The Craft: Legacy Ending